winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 330\.
 “When his 84,000 elephants came to the King, they trampled and crashed into untold numbers of sentient beings, injuring them.
 The King then thought, ‘These elephants frequently come and injure many people.
 From now on, I will permit one elephant to appear every hundred years.’
 Thus, each elephant took turns appearing in subsequent centuries, and they started over when they had all appeared.”
 {: #p330}

 331\.
-The Buddha then told Ānanda, “The King then thought, ‘What virtues did I accumulate and what roots of goodness did I cultivate in the past to obtain these such glorious rewards in the present?’
+The Buddha then told Ānanda, “The King then thought, ‘What virtues did I accumulate and what roots of goodness did I cultivate in the past to obtain such glorious rewards in the present?’
 {: #p331}

 332\.
 “He then thought to himself, ‘There were three causes and conditions that brought about these fortunate rewards.
 What are the three?
 First was generosity, second was observing precepts, and third was meditation.
 It was because of these causes and conditions that I’ve obtained these great rewards in the present.’